 A newer breed of grass, the Turf-Type Tall Fescue is known for its durable turf and is tougher than most typical lawn grasses.
 It is one of the most resilient grasses out there, with grass blades that are resistant to just about everything.

-With a dense root network, it is resistant against drought.
-The grass itself is both sun and shade tolerant, so you can grow it in nearly any area.
+With a dense root network, it is resistant to drought.
+This cool season grass itself is both sun and shade tolerant, so you can grow it in nearly any area.
 It even processes a naturally occurring fungus that keeps insects away, and it can stay green all year-round if it is given the proper care.

-Like the other options on the list, that fast growth rate allows it to repair from damage with ease, so a dog run across the yard won’t be too much trouble even if it tears up a bit of dirt.
+Like the other options on the list, that fast growth rate allows it to repair the damage with ease, so a dog running across the yard won’t be too much trouble even if it tears up a bit of dirt.

 Because the grass grows very quickly, it may require frequent maintenance, such as fertilization or mowing twice a week.
 But that maintenance will provide you with great grass for dogs and aesthetics.